Mokshith1708/OS/Readme.md

 5.  **Execute the script:** `./run.sh`

 The script will automatically compile the kernel and launch it in the QEMU emulator.
 The milestone output will be printed to your terminal.

+# Module – 3

+This document summarizes the work completed in **Module Three**, including design changes, debugging, and implementation tasks.
+Contributions have been divided between **Mokshith** and **Kalyan**.

+---

+## Overview
+Module Three focused on:
+- Memory layout adjustments and linker fixes
+- Transition from UART to semihosting
+- Verification of semihosting functionality
+- Incremental debugging and issue resolution

+---

+## Contributions

+### Mokshith
+- Implemented **semihosting integration**, replacing UART-based communication.
+- Debugged and fixed multiple memory layout inconsistencies.
+- Modified the **board and linker configuration** to ensure proper memory allotment.
+- Verified that semihosting was functioning correctly through testing.
+- Incremental refinements and updates to codebase (multiple commits).

+### Kalyan
+- Supported integration by testing the semihosting implementation on different setups.
+- Reviewed linker and memory allocation changes for compatibility.
+- Worked on debugging issues that arose from replacing UART with semihosting.
+- Assisted in finalizing stable commit history and resolving build errors.
+- Contributed to documentation and validation of changes.

+---

+## Key Outcomes
+- **UART → Semihosting transition** completed successfully.
+- **Linker memory allotment** updated to avoid conflicts and runtime errors.
+- Codebase is now stable with functional semihosting support.

+---

+## Next Steps
+- Further optimize memory usage across modules.
+- Improve documentation for linker script and semihosting setup.
+- Explore advanced debugging mechanisms for future modules.

+---

+**Contributors:**
+- Mokshith
+- Kalyan